dphilipson/transducist/README.md

 ```
 npm install transducist
 ```

-If running in a Node environment, make sure to check the note [ES Modules and Node](#es-modules-and-node) below.

 This library, with the exception of the functions which relate to `Set` and `Map`, works fine on ES5 without any polyfills or transpilation, but its